TRENDMizzou/TREND_NMR-manual/trendpro/trendset/README.md

-## TRENDset - Batch Fitting and Binding Affinities (or Time Courses)
+## TRENDset - Batch Fitting of Binding Affinities (or Time Courses)
 ### Description
 - TRENDset works on a batch of titrations to determine the binding isotherm and <i>K<sub>D</sub></i> of each